postalserver/docs/content/en/welcome/faqs.md

 ## Can you add [mailing list feature]?

 No. Postal is a mail transport agent and not a mailing list manager.
 We don't want to add features that a better suited in another application, for example, address books or handling the un-subscription of people from a database.

-## Something doesn't work.
-Can you help?

-Probably but you need to help us help you.
-You'll find logs in `/opt/postal/app/log`.
-You should look at these and include as much information as possible from them which you think looks relevant to your issue.